Agoric/documentation/main/zoe/api/zoe.md

 - `terms` `{Object}`
 - Returns: `{Payment}`

 Zoe is long-lived.
-We can use Zoe to create smart contract instances by specifying a particular contract installation to use, its [keywords](structs.md#offerRules), as well as the terms of the contract.
+We can use Zoe to create smart contract instances by specifying a particular contract installation to use, its <router-link to="/zoe/api/structs.html#offerrules">keywords</router-link>, as well as the terms of the contract.

 The `issuerKeywordRecord` should have strings as keys (called keywords), and issuers as values (called args).